opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 ## Test Group4: MAC move
 ### Case1: test_disable_move_drop
 ### Case2: test_dynamic_mac_move
 ### Case3: test_static_mac_move
 ### Testing Objective <!-- omit in toc -->
-Verify if disable MAC move, drop packet with known SMAC, the SMAC was learned previously on other port.
+- test_disable_move_drop: Verify if disable MAC move, drop packet with known SMAC if the SMAC was already learnt on other port.
-Verify when enabling MAC move, if after receiving a packet with known SMAC, but from another port that on which, it was learned previously, next packets with such DMACs are forwarded to the new port.
+- test_dynamic_mac_move: Verify when enabling MAC move, previous learnt mac(SMAC) on a port can be learnt on other port
+- test_static_mac_move: Verify when enabling MAC move, previous installed mac(static SMAC) on a port can be set to other port

 ### Test steps: <!-- omit in toc -->
 - test_disable_move_drop